yeslogic/prince-docs/docs/styling.md

 <p class="note">Instructions for installing fonts on Linux greatly depend on the distribution you are running - we recommend checking the documentation for your own distro.
 Here are links to fonts documentation for <a href="https://wiki.ubuntu.com/Fonts">Ubuntu</a>, <a href="https://en.opensuse.org/Fonts">openSuse</a>, <a href="https://wiki.debian.org/Fonts">Debian</a>, and <a href="https://wiki.alpinelinux.org/wiki/Fonts">Alpine Linux</a>.</p>

-The following table shows the default fonts for the main languages on Windows, MacOS and Linux.
+The following table shows the default fonts for the main supported languages on Windows, MacOS and Linux.

 <table class="grid">
 <thead>